Red Grade Trails Closure Updates

 What to expect at Red Grade Trails

-- Subject to updates, Red Grade Road will be temporarily closed during construction
+- Subject to updates, Red Grade Road will be temporarily closed during construction.

-- Closures expected Monday–Friday, 8 a.m. to 6 p.m.
+- Closures are expected Monday through Friday, 8 a.m. to 12 noon and 1 p.m. to 6 p.m.

 Go somewhere else (and still have a great day)